Disentangling Geometric Deformation Spaces in Generative Latent Shape Models: Experimental Results

 \subsubsection{Generative Modeling}

 We measure generative modeling quality using the metrics introduced by \citet{achlioptas2018learning}.
 Consider two sets of PC shapes: $\varsigma_G$, a random set of generated samples, and $\varsigma_R$, a set of real PCs.
-Note that generations are computed via $P = D(D_x(z_E,z_I))R(D_q(z_R)) \in\varsigma_G$, where $z_R,z_E,z_I\sim\mathcal{N}(0,I)$ (see Sec.\ \ref{sec:ae:arch} and \ref{sec:hfvae}).
+Note that generations are computed via $P = D(D_x(z_E,z_I))R(D_q(z_R)) \in\varsigma_G$, where $z_R,z_E,z_I\sim\mathcal{N}(0,I)$ (see \S\ref{sec:ae:arch} and \ref{sec:hfvae}).
 Briefly, we consider two measures: \textit{coverage}, which checks how well $\varsigma_G$ covers the modes of $\varsigma_R$ (a proxy for set diversity), and \textit{fidelity}, which considers how faithful each element in $\varsigma_G$ is to its closest counterpart in $\varsigma_R$ (a proxy for per-element realism).
 Coverage is computed by matching each $Q\in\varsigma_G$ to its closest PC in $\varsigma_R$, and counting the percent of PCs chosen (matched) in $\varsigma_R$ (high coverage meaning most of the PCs in $\varsigma_R$ are represented in $\varsigma_G$).
 Fidelity (also called minimum matching distance) is computed by matching each $P\in\varsigma_R$ to its closest pair in $\varsigma_G$, taking the Chamfer distance between them, and averaging these distances over the dataset.
 Fidelity is needed because coverage does not measure the quality of the matchings (e.g., low quality PCs could be used to cover a given real PC).
 Matching is always computed as the minimum Chamfer distance.
-Similar to \citep{achlioptas2018learning}, we generate synthetic set five times larger than the held-out test set, and report the average of running the same evaluation twice.
-Quantitative scores are displayed in Table \ref{tab:vaemass}.
+Similar to \citep{achlioptas2018learning}, we generate a synthetic set five times larger than the held-out test set, and report the average of running the same evaluation twice.
+See Fig.\ \ref{fig:t2f-genqual} for a plot of generative metrics and Appendix Table \ref{tab:vaemass} for quantitative scores.
 For qualitative visualizations, random sample generations are shown in Fig.\ \ref{fig:vaegenerative}.

 Separately, our flow model $f_\lambda$ provides a generative model on LBOSs.
-Using its bijectivity, we can directly compute the log-likelihood.
+Using its bijectivity, we can directly compute the log-likelihood (shown in Fig.\ \ref{fig:t2f-spectrallikelihood} and Appendix Table \ref{tab:vaemass}).
 This measures how well our spectral encoder maps real spectra into the Gaussian latent space of the intrinsics.